dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/SandBox-Single-Flat.rst

 This guide is just a startup.
 Your suggestions are always welcomed.

 There are other ways of configuring your VM's.
-You can also have a mixture of
+You can also use Physical Servers with Virtual Servers.
+Contact me for more details.